Dissipation-engineered family of nearly dark states in many-body cavity-atom systems

-In conclusion, the interplay of symmetry and dissipation leading to the stabilization of a continuous family of excited many-body states as steady states establishes a new paradigm for preparing nearly dark states in cavity-atom systems.
+In conclusion, the dissipative stabilization of a continuous family of excited many-body states as steady states establishes a new paradigm for preparing nearly dark states in cavity-atom systems.
 These salient features pave the way for a wide range of prospective applications.
 For instance, the large multistable region provides a potential platform for implementing fluctuation-driven random walks like L\'{e}vy flight~\cite{levy54}, which can be used for atom cooling~\cite{bertin08,bardou01,rocha20}.
 Moreover, in the experimental implementation discussed above~\cite{exp}, the established correspondence between matter and light can potentially be used for fluctuation-based microscopy of the atomic density patterns with subwavelength resolution~\cite{hawkes10}.